Shadows of Atapuerca: Dappled Deer and Ancient Ridges

 Sites along the way.
 Image adapted from Google Earth.

-The ascent from the fields near Atapuerca was not long but it was steep.
-La Sierra de Atapuerca was the last speed bump before Spain’s central plateau.
+The ascent from the fields near Atapuerca isn't long, but it is steep.
+As we began the climb, it felt like more than just a hike; La Sierra de Atapuerca serves as the final “speed bump” before reaching Spain’s vast central plateau.

-We joined scrub forest and rocky ridges climbing the slope.
-Underfoot, small oaks pushed upward, resilient in their battle against deforestation.
-I wondered what this area would have looked like in the days of Homo antecessor (see post here).*
+We moved through a landscape of scrub forest and rocky ridges.
+Underfoot, small oaks pushed upward, resilient in their quiet battle against deforestation.
+Looking at the rugged terrain, I couldn't help but wonder: What did this look like in the days of Homo antecessor? (see post here).*

 Small oaks pushed upward.

-It was small, stocky, and grayish-brown in color.
-It belonged to the family of European roe deer (Capreolus capreolus), the most common cervid in the Mediterranean basin.
+It was small, stocky, and a dusty grayish-brown.
+We had just crossed paths with a European roe deer (Capreolus capreolus), the most common cervid in the Mediterranean basin.

 For I shall bring you crimson leaves